Impact of Integrity Attacks on Real-Time Pricing in Smart Grids

 Impact of Integrity Attacks on Real-Time Pricing in Smart Grids.

-Accepted to the 20th ACM Conference on Computer and Communications Security (CCS), November 4-8, 2013, Berlin, Germany.
+In Proceedings of The 20th ACM Conference on Computer and Communications Security (CCS), November 4-8, 2013, Berlin, Germany.
 [PDF]

 This work was supported in part by Singapore’s Agency for Science, Technology and Research (A*STAR) under the Human Sixth Sense Programme, and in part by U.S. National Science Foundation under grant numbers CNS-0963715 and CNS-0964086.